-Why should be monitoring the traffic on your website/blog?
+Why should you be monitoring the traffic on your website/blog?

-The biggest problem that the digital marketing is solving is the ability to measure the efforts & money spent on advertising on traditional media such TV & newspapers.
+The biggest problem that digital marketing is solving is the ability to measure the efforts & money spent on advertising on traditional media such as TV & newspapers.

 There’s no other reason at the bottom of the intention to choose digital marketing over traditional marketing.
-Of course there are other reasons such as reach & cost effectiveness, but at the foundation level, there’s nothing other than ability of measure even the minutest of details.
+Of course, there are other reasons such as reach & cost-effectiveness, but at the foundation level, there’s nothing other than the ability to measure even the minutest of details.